casanovg/timonel/README.md

 │   ├── ...
 │   └─ platformio.ini     : This file controls all the settings and building parameters.
 │
+├── timonel-bootloader-el : Same bootloader as "timonel-bootloader" (Make version), but with the USI-based, interrupt-free I2C driver implemented as an external library.
+│   ├── configs           : Several setups to balance features with memory usage.
+To be called from the "make-timonel.sh" script.
+│   ├── releases          : Binary files folder, this is where the compiler output is saved.
+│   ├── ...
+│   ├─ make-timonel.sh    : Bootloader build script.
+Use "./make-timonel.sh --help" for usage options and parameters.
+│   └─ flash-timonel-bootloader.sh : Flashing script.
+It takes a given binary from "releases" and flashes it with "avrdude".
+│
+├── timonel-bootloader-ioel : Same bootloader as "timonel-bootloader-el", but implemented as a PlatformIO experimental project.
+│   ├── configs           : Several setups to balance features with memory usage.
+Selected from "platformio.ini".
+│   ├── ...
+│   └─ platformio.ini     : This file controls all the settings and building parameters.
+│
 ├── timonel-hexparser   : Utility to convert a ".hex" binary file into a ".h" payload to be included in I2C master apps.
 │   ├── appl-flashable  : Put here application firmware ".hex" files.
 │   ├── appl-payload    : Here are saved the apps, converted to ".h" files by the hexparser.